connectkushal/kernel-dev-notes/539/1-bootloader.md

 ---
 #### Instruction Set
 - An assembly code is simply a set of instructions which will be **executed sequentially**.
-- The processor's architecture provides these instructions. ^[ Manual for available instructions on x86: [Intel® 64 and IA-32 architectures software developer's manual](https://software.intel.com/en-us/articles/intel-sdm)]
+- The processor's architecture provides these instructions. [^2]
 - Processor is the ultimate library for instructions, just like functions are provided by libraries in languages like C, Go
 - An Instruction
   - has a name,